jzhou1318/fa22tapeout-course-dev/chipyardlab.md

             .rocket_tile
               .customAccRoCC
 ```

+# [Optional] Adding Modulo Arithmetic

+We highly encourage those interested in designing accelerators and other custom IP to do the following exercise.

 Currently, our accelerator wraps around the range [0, 255], i.e., when the sum of two numbers exceeds 255, you get the result modulo 255.
 Let's say we desire values saturating at 255.
 Implement this feature.
 (Note: As the sum of two unsigned ints >= 0, we don't have to worry about the lower bound.)